 • Place a lightly oiled baking sheet on top rack (for 4 servings, 2 baking sheets, on top and middle racks) and preheat oven to 450 degrees.
 Wash and dry all produce. • Trim and halve zucchini lengthwise; thinly slice crosswise into half-moons.
 Halve tomatoes.
 Peel and mince or grate garlic.
 Zest and quarter lemon (for 4, zest 1 lemon; quarter both).

 • Heat a drizzle of olive oil in a large pan over medium-high heat.
 Add zucchini and cook, stirring, until lightly browned and softened, 5-6 minutes.
 Season with salt and pepper.
 Turn off heat.

 • While zucchini cooks, in a small bowl, combine tomatoes, garlic, and a drizzle of olive oil.
 Season with salt and pepper.

-• In a second small bowl, combine half the lemon zest, ½ cup ricotta (1 cup for 4 servings), ½ tsp olive oil (1 tsp for 4), and lemon juice to taste.
+• In a second small bowl, combine ricotta, half the lemon zest, ½ tsp olive oil (1 tsp for 4 servings), and lemon juice to taste.
 Season with salt and pepper.

 • Carefully place flatbreads on prepared sheet (divide between both prepared sheets for 4 servings).
 Evenly spread flatbreads with lemon ricotta.
 Top with zucchini and tomatoes, cut sides up. • Bake on top rack (top and middle racks for 4) until flatbreads are golden brown, 10-12 minutes.

-• Meanwhile, pick parsley leaves from stems and roughly chop.
-Mince chives. • Once flatbreads are done, top with chopped parsley, chives, remaining lemon zest, and chili flakes to taste.
+• Meanwhile, pick basil leaves from stems; roughly tear leaves. • Once flatbreads are done, remove from oven and top with torn basil, remaining lemon zest, and chili flakes to taste.
 Drizzle with honey, then slice into pieces. • Divide between plates and serve with any remaining lemon wedges on the side.